 One of my favorite outdoor experiences is finding a place I believe will excite the kids or inspire childlike wonder.
 It’s a joy to see the girls lit up and energized by what they’re seeing.

 We are only a minute from the Jeep and the girls are finding sticks and enclaves with imaginary purposes.
 It seems like what childhood should be.

 It is still early in the year and some low lying parts of the path are under water — just more adventure.
 It reminds me of a little misadventure I had with Brenna and Hunter out here late one night about five years ago.
-I’ll have to tell you about that sometime.

 A girl with a family coming from the other way has spotted an insect nymph in the shallow water.
 “I don’t want to leave,” she says.
 “It’s so cute.”
 I’m not sure I share her notion of “cute.”

 Past the water, the path ends at the sand’s edge and we begin quickly to climb, steeper and steeper.
 We rise into wind that is steady but only strong enough to lift a thin layer of sand to form a kind of indistinct horizon, a blurry edge.